viviennehay/jekyll-now/_posts/2018-07-16-World_Values--Full_dataset.md

 published: true
 ---

+Analysis of world values, especially how attitudes to work vary around the globe and across time.

 <br> <br>

 ## 1. Question definition <br>

-This project focuses on understanding the differences between attitudes to work around the world, and what drives those differences.
-Specifically:  <br> <br>
+ This project aims to answer three core questions:  <br> <br>
 a) What different values systems exist around the globe (focused on attitudes to work)? <br>
 b) What socio-economic factors influence a country's values system? <br>
 c) How well can we predict a country's values system, based on these factors?

-## 2. Get data
+## 2. Data & prep

 ### Import necessary modules & set environment variables